-Kim Butler – Board President
+Canyon Cappola – Board President

-Hilary Hargreaves – Board Vice President
+Hilary Hargreaves – Vice President

 Hilary is a second generation horsewoman and was first introduced to organized equestrian sports through Dressage and Combined-Training, as her mother was a Horse Show organizer.
 Hilary became involved in the sport of Carriage Driving at a young age and went on to successfully compete in Combined Driving, for over 25 years.
 With a strong background in Dressage and Combined-Training, Hilary has trained horses and ponies for riding and driving, and has instructed numerous students in the sport.
 In 2005, Hilary joined the Society for Creative Anachronism (SCA) and became proficient in medieval mounted martial games including jousting.
 It was here that she was introduced to traditional archery.
 In 2007, she began participating in horseback archery, having discovered the marriage of her two favorite pastimes: archery and horses!
 Hilary is the founder and CEO of the Florida Horse Archers, Inc. and either is or has been a member of numerous equestrian organizations, including: the United States Dressage Federation (USDF), American Horse Show Association (AHSA), United States Equestrian Federation (USEF), American Driving Association (ADS), South East Florida Dressage & Combined-Training, and the American Paint Horse Association (APHA).

-Michelle Mikes – Board Secretary
+Kristin Erlitz – Board Secretary

 Jamie Landis – Board Treasurer